armory/docs-cdaas/content/en/deployment/strategies/blue-green.md

 ---
-title: Blue/Green Deployment
+title: "Strategy: Blue/Green Deployment"
-linkTitle: Blue/Green Deployment
+linkTitle: "Strategy: Blue/Green"
 description: >
   This guide walks you through how to deploy using a blue/green strategy.
 categories: ["Deployment", "Guides"]